Banzai (TV series): DVD betting game

 RDF, the licence-holder of "Banzai", has also worked in conjunction with Screenlife, the makers of the popular Scene It?
 DVD games, to make possible the creation of a DVD board game for the show (Banzai.com).
-Board Game creators Gary McGrew and Nick Saad can be seen as animated figures in the "How to Play" section of the DVD.
+Board game creators Gary McGrew and Nick Saad can be seen as animated figures in the "How to Play" section of the DVD.
 The game DVD is packed with many of the best clips from the programme and uses plastic sushi pieces as the main betting and winning device.

-Players must use chopsticks to transfer four types of wacky sushi characters (King Fu Carl – the world's last starfish assassin, Lois – the Louisiana Squirrel Roll, Chum and Tako's Tentacle) into the main community betting bowl.
+Players must use chopsticks to transfer four types of bizarre sushi characters (King Fu Carl – the world's last starfish assassin, Lois – the Louisiana Squirrel Roll, Chum and Tako's Tentacle) into the main community betting bowl.
 Whoever transfers the most for that round gets to put down a numbered or lettered betting card in conjunction with the "Banzai" clip in the hopes of getting it right and winning all the sushi in the community bowl.

 The player with the most sushi wins the game.
 The "underground" appeal of the show and the game has also contributed to drinking game rules.
 The show's MC, Mr Banzai, also starred in the making of the DVD as the man who jumped out and shouted "DVD!" and did a number of comical things on the DVD.